Jordan-Langton/ActiveJS-Javascript-Front-End-Framework/README.md

       "systemStyles": ['messages', 'anamations', 'views', 'fonts'],
       "interfaces": [],
-      "store": Store, // if you passed a global store to ActiveJS "routes": []
+      "store": Store, // if you passed a global store to ActiveJS "useURLBasedRouting": false, // tells fremework if it must use the url to route when 'Router.route()' is used "routes": []
     }
     ```